Skip to main content

 Overview

 Routes define paths to upstream services.
-In APISIX, routes are responsible for matching client requests based on configured rules, loading & executing the corresponding plugins, as well as forwarding requests to the specified upstream endpoints.
+In APISIX, a route object is used to create a route when APISIX operates on the application layer, as opposed to a stream route object, which is used to create a route when APISIX functions as a stream proxy operating on the transport layer.
+Routes are responsible for matching client requests based on configured rules, loading and executing the corresponding plugins, and forwarding requests to the specified upstream endpoints.

 Routes Diagram